While it is an EMS worker’s job to treat patients with health emergencies, they are also in danger of sustaining injuries on the job.

 Infectious Disease

-Many of the patients you treat as an EMS worker may have some sort of disease.
+Many of the patients you treat as an EMS worker may have an infectious disease.
 While something as benign as a common cold likely won’t warrant a workers’ compensation claim, other forms of sickness are more severe.
 If you contract one of them and experience significant limitations, you might want to speak with a lawyer.
-Doing so is especially important if you are forced to miss a substantial amount of work.
+Doing so is especially important if your condition requires that you miss a substantial amount of work.

 Hazardous Chemicals